-The famous Hotel also promote their partnership with Wedgwood.
-So, understandably, the fine china called Langham Rose is a bespoke range made for the Langham, its gorgeous and really makes for a special occasion.
+The famous Hotel also promotes its partnership with Wedgwood.
+So, understandably, the fine china called Langham Rose is a bespoke range made for The Langham, it’s gorgeous and really makes for a special occasion.
 The ambience is friendly, bright and colourful and plenty of space for everyone to sit comfortably on chairs or small couches.

 The menu is created by the hotel’s pastry chefs and can include;

 Saffron panna cotta with spiced figs and apricots,

 Blackcurrant cremoux chocolate tulip

 Glenmorangie Nectar d’Or whisky chocolate torte with wild morello cherries

 The Teas are in the main, special blends made for the Langham and the Champagne of choice is Laurent-Perrier.
 There are exquisite savoury and sweet treats to enjoy, champagne and piping hot tea.
 The last time I visited was in 2019.

 89-113 Kent Street Sydney 2000

 Images Gunner Barracks Di Baker

 Lilianfels courtesy of Lilianfels and Red Balloon